berceanu/hpc-europa3-application/index.md

 ### 1.3.
 Contribution to research field development

-- publication
-- release simulation data in self-documented format such as hdf5 + OpenPMD
-- release developed analysis tools open source
-- if time permits, contribute to PIC codes
-- develop technique for measuring the angularly-resolved betatron emission spectrum?
+The main deliverable of the project should be a peer-reviewed publication in a (preferably open access) scientific journal, combining the experimental results with numerical modelling in order to achieve the main project objectives.
+We will also release any data analysis tools and plugins developed in the process as open source software.
+The data produced by the large-scale simulations will also be released as self-documented HDF5/ADIOS files using the [openPMD standard](https://github.com/openPMD/openPMD-standard).
+If time permits, we will also contribute to the development of the main particle-in-cell codes used in the production runs.

+On the experimental side, we will implement a new technique for resolving angularly the betatron spectrum emitted by the accelerated electron beam.

 ## 2. Case for HPC-Europa3 funding